tiberiuc/redux-react-firebase/README.md

 You can see a complete example [here](example)

 ## In the future
-- Firebase queries ( order, limit )
+- More firebase queries support

+## Contributors
+@RahavLussato